1995

 1995: Apache and Microsoft IIS Shake Up Web Server Market

-The Apache Web Server Project announced a new 'public-domain HTTP server' in April 1995.
-That was followed soon after by Microsoft's first web server software, Internet Information Server.
+In April 1995, the Apache Web Server Project announces a new 'public-domain HTTP server'.
+Soon after, Microsoft announces its first web server software, Internet Information Server.

 -